Mission to the Unknown: Critical response

 Bill Edmund of Television Today described the episode as an "exciting start" to The Daleks' Master Plan.
-Several viewers were confused by the lack of Daleks in the following serial, and some felt that they had become less frightening; conversely, some felt that the episode's other monsters were too scary.
+Several viewers were confused by the lack of Daleks in the following serial—The Myth Makers, a historical adventure set during the Trojan War—and some considered them less frightening due to repeated appearances, while others felt the episode's monsters were too scary.
 In A Voyage Through 25 Years of Doctor Who (1988), Ian Levine praised the "array of creatures", particularly the design of Malpha.
 In The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping described the episode as "macho, with a sinister atmosphere".
 In The Television Companion (1998), David J. Howe and Stephen James Walker wrote that the presence of the lead actors was "hardly missed" due to Nation's script and Martinus's direction, praising the tense atmosphere and set designs.

 Commercial releases

 The story was novelised as part of The Daleks' Master Plan Part I: Mission to the Unknown by John Peel with a cover by Alister Pearson, published in paperback by Target Books and W. H. Allen in September 1989.
 An unabridged reading of the book was published as Daleks: Mission to the Unknown by BBC Audiobooks in May 2010 as a five-disc set, read by Peter Purves and Jean Marsh with Dalek voices by Nicholas Briggs.

 Audio from the episode featured on the first CD of the five-disc soundtrack The Daleks' Master Plan, released by BBC Worldwide in October 2001 with linking narration by Purves; the first CD was distributed with the magazine SFX to promote the full set.
 In April 2010, The Telegraph printed vouchers for readers to obtain the CD from WHSmith.
 A library edition of the audiobook was released by AudioGO in 2011, and Demon Music Group published it as a vinyl record in March 2019.